dqveha/luigi-luau-shop/README.md

 ## Bugs:

 1. Decimals do not list to the hundreths place if product's listing price is 1.1, 1.2, 1.3, etc.
-2. Capybara tests under 'signup_pages_spec.rb' are not passing due even though signing up within the website works as long as it is a unique email.

 ---